 Mental health resources can also be difficult to come by.
 It is recommended that you work with the USAC resident director and CISI insurance if you would like to see a therapist.
 Please contact Jenna (kroschjm@uwec) if you would like to start the process of identifying English speaking therapists in the Accra area.
+In the past, they have been able to identify options.

-If you take any medications on a regular basis, you should carry adequate supplies of any needed prescription medicines, along with copies of the prescriptions, the generic name of the drugs, and a supply of preferred overthe-counter medications.
+If you take any medications on a regular basis, you should carry adequate supplies of any needed prescription medicines, along with copies of the prescriptions, the generic name of the drugs, and a supply of preferred over-the-counter medications.